dduportal/rpi-utils/meetup-brussells-20160210/NOTE.md

 You can check that the laptops, once having a 192.168.2.x address distributed, can reach the web.

+#### Shack configuration

+Shack must provide those services :
+* Local Docker private registry with the images preloaded on `192.168.2.1:5000`
+  * Voting app demo images (5) : postgres, result, voting, hypriot/rpi-redis and worker
+  * hypriot/rpi-alpine-scratch to playground
+  * hypriot/rpi-swarm:1.1.0 to try latest swarm
+* HTTP server on http://192.168.2.1 used to provide local downloads for :
+  * Vagrant ssh keys (pub and priv)
+  * docker-machine binaries with hypriot driver
+  * MAYBE ?? docker-compose and docker-hypriot latest packages

 #### ARM Boards OS configuration

 Here are the "HypriotOS" base instructions to allow further configurations